 The yellow stripe tablecloth below is actually a large piece of Sandberg fabric I bought back in 2014 with the intention of making them into seat cushions for our kitchen barstools (several houses ago!).

 We had her gorgeous birthday cake made by the very talented, Clare from Cakes of Wanaka.
 Not only did it look super pretty, but it was absolutely delicious!
 Layers of lemon sponge, with lemon curd filling, and buttercream icing.

 A little (or big, I should say!) guest who never wants to miss a party!

-It was such a gorgeous day and the girls had an absolute ball – swimming (in our temporary above-ground pool), on the ‘slip n slide’, playing backyard Cornhole (which Chris made himself the day before), and good ol’ fashioned games like Pass the Parcel.
+It was such a gorgeous day and the girls had an absolute ball – swimming (in our temporary above-ground pool), on the ‘slip n slide’, playing backyard Cornhole (which hubby made himself the day before), and good ol’ fashioned games like Pass the Parcel.

 I had so much fun creating this set up for her birthday, but hands down the best part was seeing her face lit up with pure joy.
 I’m not sure I’ve ever seen her quite so happy and excited.
 Possibly only on Christmas morning! ha.

 I loved doing this so much I’m almost tempted to have an adults version before winter arrives.